-In this study, we performed scRNA-seq analysis on 119,833 unsorted cells dissociated from two-, four- and eight-month old Wt and Tg brain cortices and spinal cords.
+In this study, we performed scRNA-seq analysis on 119,833 unsorted cells dissociated from two-, four- and eight-month-old wild type (Wt) and transgenic (Tg) brain cortices and spinal cords.
 We identified 32,898 microglia and compared microglial heterogeneity in the cortex and the spinal cord of adult mice.
-We found that in Wt mice, both cortical and spinal microglia consisted of the homeostatic and inflammatory subtypes although at differential proportions, and that cortical and spinal microglia responded differently to age progression.
-We further demonstrated differential plasticity of microglia in cortices and spinal cords in a mouse model of HIV-associated neurological complications.
+We found that, in Wt mice, both cortical and spinal microglia consisted of the homeostatic and inflammatory subtypes although at differential proportions and that cortical and spinal microglia responded differently to age progression.
+We further demonstrated differential plasticity of microglia in cortices and spinal cords in a mouse model of human immunodeficiency virus (HIV)-associated neurological complications.
 The findings suggest a region-specific mechanism in controlling the expression of microglial phenotypes and the differentiation of microglial functions in different CNS compartments.